samsivaji1297-byte/AEI_EMPIRE/widgets/CurrencyEngines/README.md

 - CoPilot: Micro-Quits and Integrity Engine
 - CoPilot: Root node and library development

+disciplineconversionengine came from: Root node and library development identityconversionengine came from: Root node and library development listengine came from: Root node and library development

 ---

 ## 📁 Widget Build Reference Table